Asymptotic Value in Zero-Sum Stochastic Games with Vanishing Stage Duration and Public Signals: Introduction

 \section{Introduction}

-\textbf{Zero-sum stochastic games} with perfect observation of the state were first defined in \cite{Sha53}.
-Such a game is played in discrete time as follows.
-At each stage, player~1 and player~2 perfectly observe the current state and previous players' actions, and choose their mixed actions.
-Depending on players' actions and the current state, player~1 receives some payoff, player~2 receives the opposite of this payoff, and the next state is chosen according to a probability law.
-For a fixed discount factor $\lambda \in (0,1]$ and a given starting state $\omega$, player 1 wants to maximize the $\lambda$-discounted total payoff $E\left(\lambda \sum\limits_{i = 1}^\infty (1-\lambda)^{i-1} g_i\right),$ where $g_i$ is $i$-th stage payoff; player 2 wants to minimize it.
-Under some weak conditions maxmin and minmax coincide, and the resulting quantity is called the $\lambda$-discounted value denoted by $v_\lambda(\omega)$.
+\textbf{Zero-sum stochastic games} with full state observation were first introduced in \cite{Sha53} to model dynamic interactions between two players with opposing interests.
+This game proceeds in discrete time as follows.
+At each stage, Player~1 and Player~2 observe the current state, recall the actions taken in previous stages, and simultaneously choose mixed actions.
+These choices determine the stage payoff, which Player~1 seeks to maximize and Player~2 seeks to minimize.
+The next state is then drawn randomly, conditional on the current state and actions.
+Given a fixed discount factor $\lambda \in (0,1]$ and an initial state $\omega$, Player 1 aims to maximize the $\lambda$-discounted total payoff $E\left[\lambda \sum\nolimits_{i = 1}^\infty (1-\lambda)^{i-1} g_i\right],$ where $g_i$ denotes the payoff at stage $i$, and Player 2 seeks to minimize it.
+Under standard measurability assumptions, the maxmin and minmax coincide, and the resulting quantity is called the $\lambda$-discounted value, denoted by $v_\lambda(\omega)$.

-A similar model of stochastic games, in which players cannot perfectly observe the current state, is called stochastic games with public signals (\cite[\S IV.1]{MerSorZam15}).
-In such games, the players can observe only the initial probability distribution $p$ on the states, the previous actions, and a public signal given to players at the start of each stage.
-One can define the value $v_\lambda(p)$ in the same way as above.
-A particular case of such games are state-blind stochastic games, in which there is a unique signal.
+Stochastic games with public signals \cite[\S IV.1]{MerSorZam15} concern the case where players cannot fully observe the current state.
+In such games, the players are informed of an initial probability distribution $p$ over the states, and at each stage they observe the action profile together with a public signal that depends on the current state.
+The value $v_\lambda(p)$ is defined in the same way as above.
+A special case of such games is that of state-blind stochastic games, in which players observe only a single public signal.